 CPR PART 10

-(1) This Part deals with the procedure for filing an acknowledgment of service.

-(2) Where the claimant uses the procedure set out in Part 8 (alternative procedure for claims) this Part applies subject to the modifications set out in rule 8.3.
+(1) This Part deals with the filing of an acknowledgment of service.(2) Where the claimant uses the procedure set out in Part 8 (alternative procedure for claims) this Part applies subject to the modifications set out in rule 8.3.

-(3) A defendant may file an acknowledgment of service if –
+(3) A defendant should file an acknowledgment of service if –

-(a) he is unable to file a defence within the period specified in rule 15.4; or
+(a) they are unable to file a defence within the period specified in rule 15.4; or

-(b) he wishes to dispute the court’s jurisdiction.
+(b) they wish to dispute the court’s jurisdiction.

 (Part 11 sets out the procedure for disputing the court’s jurisdiction)